symposion/roll20-shaped-scripts/README.md

 You must have exactly one token that represents a character selected when running this command.

 ## !shaped-import-spell-list
 Imports a complete list of spells according to specified criteria into the currently selected character.
 This allows you to e.g. import all 1st level cleric spells.
-Please note that importing very large lists of spells into a character may result in character sheet lag, please exercise caution when using this command.
+Please note that importing very large lists of spells into a character will result in character sheet and campaign lag, and will also place excessive load on the API server, which could eventually get this script banned/sanctioned. **DO NOT** do things like **!shaped-import-spell-list --classes Cleric** to import the whole cleric spell list.
+You shouldn't have more than ~35 spells for any character or you will run into problems.

 ### Options
 * **--level <level>** (e.g. **--level 1**) Restrict the list to the specified level